Send the link below via email or IMCopy

 CH- silk production

-ATL w/ Europeans, MED/IND Ocean w/ Muslim Arabs b/c of increasing need for labor.
+ATL w/ Europeans, MED/IND Ocean w/ Muslim Arabs b/c of increasing need for labor in plantation economy.

 Sugar plantations in Brazil- 3 yr life expectancy